My Prince Edward

 with Director Norris Wong

 Presented in Partnership with Asia Society Texas Center and Houston Asian American Pacific Islander Film Festival.
+Followed by a pre-recorded Q&A with Director Norris Wong, moderated by HCAS Board Member Karen Fang and translated by Melody Li.

 Serving countless newlyweds in Hong Kong’s go-to one-stop-shop of cheap wedding supplies doesn’t exempt Fong from social pressure to marry.
 Since nodding to Edward’s proposal, she has been pushed beyond limits by unaffordable housing, archaic customs, and intrusive in-laws.
 What befuddles her further is the reappearance of Shuwei, a mainlander she divorced after a sham marriage.
 Zeroing in on the nuts and bolts of modern marriage, My Prince Edward pokes around fixated correlations of freedom with relationship status and geographic residence.
 Like a breath of fresh air, through the female protagonist Fong, writer-director Norris Wong reclaims her home city's narrative in a movie that will make you wholeheartedly cheer for a woman’s independence and a new age in Hong Kong cinema.